-We will apply to list the Notes on the New York Stock Exchange.
+The Notes have been accepted for listing on the New York Stock Exchange.
 For additional information, see "Listing Information" on page 3 of this Pricing Supplement.

 Investing in the Notes involves a number of risks.
 Before you invest, you should read this entire Pricing Supplement and the attached prospectus and prospectus supplement.
 In particular, you should read the "Risk Factors" beginning on page 6 of this Pricing Supplement and make certain that the Notes are a suitable investment for you.